 The process can be long, arduous, and ultimately disappointing if you’re rejected.
 However, becoming discouraged and giving up completely isn’t the answer.
 Do your research to figure out a way to get into the US, and your persistence will pay off.

 If you’re interested in applying for an L-1 visa or you’ve recently been turned down for such a work permit, talk to an experienced immigration lawyer specializing in employment issues.
 Applying to enter the US even on a temporary basis is a complicated and frequently frustrating undertaking.
-An immigration law expert can help you find a way to come to the US legally.
+An immigration law professional can help you find a way to come to the US legally.